 Taking first steps toward cooperative internal actions, we organized a reading club for our members, who chose the book Caste by Isabel Wilkerson in Spring 2021.
 In July, we read and discussed Freedom Farmers by Monica M White.
 And on the horizon: Sunday, September 26th we have an opportunity to have a conversation with our children, around the kids’ version of Stamped: Racism, Antiracism, and You, by Jason Reynolds and Ibram X. Kendi.
 You can RSVP to this meeting here.

-Since last summer, the Board’s Committee for Diversity, Equity and Inclusivity has studied, debated, and developed actions to take, as we aspire to reach out, to lend support, to educate ourselves and our members, and to embrace diversity in our community through cooperative values.
+Since last summer, the Board’s Committee for Diversity, Equity, and Inclusion has studied, debated, and developed actions to take, as we aspire to reach out, to lend support, to educate ourselves and our members, and to embrace diversity in our community through cooperative values.
 Coming soon, we have planned quarterly gatherings to “Get to Know Our Community” where we can learn about minorities in our community.

 A co-op is an organization of people who value community and who collaborate.
 We are a collective force for social responsibility, ethical principles, equal protection, equal access, equitable jobs and homes, and safe families.
 Is it too much to say we embrace this in joyous solidarity?
 The co-op exists to steward health & well-being, support the local economy, provide access to fresh nutritious food, and support regenerative agriculture & humane coexistence with the animals that provide dairy and egg products and those raised for meat consumption.